SWEN90009-2024/SC-BlueRing/docs/meetings/Mentor Meetings/04-16 Meeting.md

 ### ** Progress display and stand-up meeting **

-1. Hao and Sean showed the personas and motivational model we have finished
+1. Hao and Aoxiang showed the personas and motivational model we have finished
 2. team members showed what they have done during Sprint 2
 3. mentor gave some suggestion about team collaboration (more communication and more fair contribution)